gimox/json-routing/README.md

-Set global var
+Create a Policy File and Pass vars to controller
 -----------------
-We encourage to use standard tecnique for best performance: use middleware. using the full example described below we can change the policy file to attach a global var.
+We encourage to use standard tecnique for best performance: use middleware. using the full example described below we can create a standard policy file to attach a global var using `req`

 *./api/policy/auth.js*
 ```javascript